own3mall/Phone-Number-Beautifier/README.md

 ## Using Phone Number Beautifier

-By default, phone numbers are parsed on page load automatically.
-However, you can re-parse phone numbers by clicking on the "Phone Number Beautifier" extension button in the toolbar.
+Click on the "Phone Number Beautifier" extension button in the toolbar to format (beautify) phone numbers so that they are more easily readable.

-Single Click "Phone Number Beautifier" Extension Button in the Browser Toolbar = Beautify Phone Numbers Double Click "Phone Number Beautifier" Extension Button in the Browser Toolbar = Disable Beautify Phone Numbers for Page (reloads the page and skips automatically beautifying phone numbers)

 ## Beta Release